AleksPi27/TestTaskForVistar/DESCRIPTION.md

 ## Contents of this directory

 - protocol.go - OrderRequest, OrderResponse structs and codecs.
 - cmd/server/main.go - server cli.
 It stats server, and send responses with 0 result code on each request.
+You can run it in a terminal with command `go run cmd/server/main.go`
 - cmd/client/main.go - client cli sending request to the server with a certain interval between two consequent requests.
+You can run it in a terminal with command `go run cmd/client/main.go -inst XLMEUR -inter 0.5ms`

 ## What expected to get as a result